microsoft/dstoolkit-mlops-v2/docs/how-to/OnboardingNewModel.md

 - mini_batch_size: An integer representing the batch size when serving the model.
 - output_file_name: Name of the file in which the model output will be stored.
 - max_retries: Number of retries in the event of failure while executing the model.
 - deployment_base_image: Reference to the base image used in serving the model.
+A note on base image selection.
+When choosing the base image for inferencing take into consideration compatibility with the libraries, dependencies, and performance characteristics of your model.
+Also consider image maintainability, size, and licensing.
 - deployment_desc: A description for the deployment serving the model.
 - test_dataset_name: The name of a dataset to use when testing deployments of the model.

-#### config for online deployment:
+#### config for online deployment

 - score_file_name: Name of the scoring file for the given model.
 - test_file_path: Path to a json file containing a sample request to the online endpoint serving the model.